top of page

 The term 'epigram' finds its origins in ancient Greece, specifically from the Greek word 'epigramma.'
 The word can be broken down etymologically into 'epi,' meaning 'upon' or 'inscribed,' and 'gramma,' which translates to 'something written' or 'a letter.'
 Therefore, 'epigram' essentially means 'something written upon' or 'an inscription.'
 This etymology reflects the historical usage of epigrams as concise and clever inscriptions that were often found on monuments, gravestones, or other written dedications.
 Over time, the concept evolved into concise, witty, and often satirical or paradoxical statements or poems, as we understand it today.

-Quiz: Find the meaning of epigram
+Quiz: Find the meaning of the noun epigram:

 Try Again!